Recipe #2, geom_index() and geom_coordinates()

 Step 0: use base ggplot2 to get the job done

-It’s good to look at how you’d get things done without Stat extension first, just using ‘base’ ggplot2.
-The computational moves you do here can serve a reference for building our new extension functionality.
+It’s good idea to go through at how you’d get things done without Stat extension first, just using ‘base’ ggplot2.
+The computational moves you make here can serve a reference for building our extension function.

 # Compute.